tradingview-pine-seeds/docs/data_tutorial.md

 3. In the main repository, open *Actions* and check if the *Upload data* action finished successfully.
 4. Delete a CSV file with symbol data from the `data/` directory.
 5. In your repository, open *Actions* and check if the *Check data* action finished successfully.
 6. In the main repository, open *Actions* and check if the *Upload data* action finished successfully.
-Go to *Pull requests* and check that the pull request was merged automatically.
+7. In the main repository, Go to *Pull requests* and check that the pull request was merged automatically.

->If you have any questions or problems that you can't handle, you can contact us at pine.seeds@tradingview.com.
+    If it was not merged automatically check the action logs for validation warnings and errors.

 [tv-chart]: https://www.tradingview.com/chart/